 Skip to main content

 An agent in LabFrame is not a stateless chatbot.
+It is an AI researcher with its own dedicated computer.
 Each agent has:

 Creating an agent